The most overlooked digital transformation challenge for managers is not so much digitalisation itself, but its secondary effects.

 A consequence is that investors often seek to finance for market dominance, not size or profitability.
 Amazon continue to get investment to ensure the dominant predator status, although they hardly ever have been profitable yet.

 Connected to the dominant predator situation is the rule of first starter advantage.
 If you are at the beginning of an innovation S-curve, e.g. a new technology, or a new business model, and are ahead of the competition, you have the best chances of becoming the dominant predator.
-This is so because once an ecosystem has built around you, it is almost impossible to remove you from its centre.
+This is so because once an ecosystem has emerged around you, it is almost impossible to remove you from its centre.
 The race may be fierce for this reason.
 You may remember the triumph of VHS as the system for video cassettes (another platform).
 Sony’s BETA system produced better quality video, but VHS won the race to become dominant predator, not the least because they, contrary to Sony, allowed for porn videos to be sold on their technology.

 I once had the following discussion: Imagine your business consists in collecting and selling a particular kind of specialist data, and algorithmic evaluations of it.
 You are the largest player in the market, but under fierce competition from companies that are backed by large investors.
 Also, you suffer from data theft: many competitors use copies of the data you have tediously collected, because somewhere, dubious clients illegally forward the data to the competition.
 At this point, here’s a suggestion: make the raw data publicly available for free.
 Are you shocked by the idea?
 It does make perfect sense from a digital ecosystem perspective: First, your own profit is made mostly with the algorithms, not with the data itself.
 Second, the competition can no longer sell the stolen data at a profit, and as a consequence goes out of business.
 And third, you immediately become the industry standard – the dominant predator.